+Arjun

-Arjun Arjun is the son of a wealthy government officer.
-Arjun, the unwitting witness of the assassination attempt, is unlike the other two men.
+Character Arjun, the unwitting witness of the assassination attempt, is unlike the other two men.
 He has no physical or mental strength.
 He is an idle, flirtatious, fickle young and privileged man without direction or principle.
 But he is charming and becomes a hero.